FAQ

 Q. Can I install my own system?

 A. No. Unfortunately a home owner cannot install his/her own Pellergy system.
 It must be installed by a Certified System Installer.
+However, Pellergy will work with your local and trusted home heating professional to train them on the installation of our systems.
+Contact us for more information on getting your current home heating or plumbing contractor trained to install our systems.

 Q. Are Pellergy system only for converting existing oil systems to wood pellets?